 The Powershell provided in the editor will be executed as is by Loome Integrate so ensure that it is error free before creating a task with it.

 Both Powershell tasks support parameters and will convert them to variables that get injected into the Powershell script.
+You can use them by referencing the parameter name.

 |Parameter Name||Parameter Value||Script||Output|